BLACKMIDORI/expenses-mobile/README.md

-# Family Expenses
+# Expenses

-An app to organize family expenses
+An app to organize expenses